 "Ok, we can play on the phone," said Gill accessing her smartphone.

 A half-eaten dried out biscuit sat atop a paper wrapper on the table.
 Gill picked it up and took a bite, heading out to his car.

 Moving her character on the game, Sydnie looked at her Dad's face in the top right corner, unaware it was a representation of his current face and expression created by AI.

 In a small industrial zone nestled in between high hills, a run-down old factory building clanged with noise.
 Inside people worked on an enormous humanoid mechanized machine laid on its back.
 Supported by scaffolding the arkvee had workers laboring around it.
 Large red Dunamis crystals in a concave equilateral decagon star shape protruded out of the machine and ended in a point.

 In one corner of the factory, Diesel yelled over the noise to Joe a foot away.
 "We're all set up to attack the Chrysomallus.
 Just need to get in position."

 "Too bad the arkvee ain't ready...
 Would have been a breeze.
 Level the whole area.
 Bunch of demon horn loving freaks living there with them," said Joe.

 "We got bigger plans for that Onslaught.
-Don’t need it for some Chrysomalluses.
+Don’t need it for those demon-sheep.
 And put that drone and exo-armor in the truck.
 They work.
 We’re moving them out of here."